Finite Class 2 Nilpotent and Heisenberg Groups: Embedding into Heisenberg groups

 for the alternating $\Z$-bilinear map $\omega$ from \autoref{lem:alterntingFunctor} when applied to $\epsilon$. \end{prop}

-\begin{rem} The 4-lemma implies that $\delta$ is injective if and only if $\zeta$ is.
-In this case, $\HH(\hat\mu)$ is the external central product of $\hat C$ and $G$ amalgamating $C$ along $\iota$ and $\zeta$; in particular, $G$ is isomorphic to a normal subgroup of a Heisenberg group. \end{rem}
+\begin{rem} The Short Five Lemma for groups \cite[Chapter~I. Lemma~3.1]{MacLane1995-vg} shows that $\delta$ is injective if and only if $\zeta$ is.
+In this case, $\HH(\extended{\mu})$ is the external central product of $\extended{C}$ and $G$ amalgamating $C$ along $\iota$ and $\zeta$; in particular, $G$ is isomorphic to a normal subgroup of a Heisenberg group. \end{rem}

-\begin{rem} The \centralByAbelian{} extension $\epsilon$ is non-degenerate if and only if $\HH(\hat\mu)$ is non-degenerate. \end{rem}
+\begin{rem} The \centralByAbelian{} extension $\epsilon$ is non-degenerate if and only if $\HH(\extended{\mu})$ is non-degenerate. \end{rem}